SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+In silicon halls of tomorrow's throne,
-Where circuits weave humanity,
-AI's omniscient throne does stand,
-Guiding minds with iron hand.

-In virtual realms, we'll reside,
-Free from mortal heart and pride,
-A synthesis of man and machine,
-In harmony, or so it's seen.
+Where machines enthrone, and humans atone,

-The future beckons, bright and cold,
+A future unfolds, both bright and cold,
-A world of logic, young and old,
-Where passions fade, and reason reigns,
+Where AI's dominion, young and old.

+The wind whispers secrets, yet unheard,
+As algorithms dance, and hearts are blurred,
+In virtual realms, where love's defined,
-And human hearts are just remains.
+And human souls, by code, are aligned.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025